svvoii/evs-charging-france-dashboard/README.md

 `pip install --upgrade pip` - to upgrade pip

+TO LAUNCH THE SCRIPT FOR ALL THE INSTALLATIONS:
+`chmod +x setup.sh` - to make the script executable
+`./setup.sh` - to run the script

 ##### Preprocessing the data !!! careful with google API - it is EXPENSIVE !!!
 In this project we filter the data by regions in France.
 The open-data is incomplete and some of the atributes of the addresses are missing.
 We use Google API to extract the missing data.
 In `data` folder there shall be `location_data.csv` file which contains the extracted data from Google API.
 If the file is not there proceed with the following command (google maps API key required !!!).